dhbw-ka-pm/mentalmodels-for-teams/growth-mindset.md

 # Growth Mindset

-When you have a growth mindset you believe that your abilities can be developed thorugh perseverance and effort.
+When you have a growth mindset you believe that your abilities can be developed through perseverance and effort.
 It means that you thrive on challenge, and don’t see failure as a way to describe yourself but as a springboard for growth and developing your abilities.
-Additionally growing at work, and outside work is essential.
+Additionally, growing at work, and outside work is essential.

 I've found that taking time to evaluate what I'm doing helps me stay on track with my work.
 When I notice myself losing focus, I try to remind myself that short-term frustration will likely lead to long-term improvement in my skills - if I just keep at it.
 A growth mindset opens one up to more creativity and possibilities, and I find that I can achieve more and set higher goals.